Interpolation and duality in algebras of multipliers on the ball: Introduction

 A slight improvement of this result, which also applies to matrices of multipliers, will be proved in Theorem \ref{thm:Bishop}.
 In Theorem \ref{thm:Bishop_linear}, we will show that there even exists a linear operator of peak interpolation, meaning $f$ can be chosen to depend linearly on $g$.

 We mention that a somewhat different boundary interpolation result for Besov--Sobolev spaces on the ball was previously obtained by Cohn and Verbitsky; see \cite[Theorem 3]{CV95} and also the references therein.
 They consider interpolation in the larger space $\mathcal{H} \cap A(\mathbb{B}_d)$, but impose a capacitary condition on the interpolation set.
+Peak interpolation theorems in a non-commutative setting were proved by Blecher, Hay and Read.
+See for instance \cite{Blecher13} for an overview.
+While these results are in a similar spirit to Theorem \ref{thm:Bishop_intro}, it seems that we need to develop our full theory here before we can fit Theorem \ref{thm:Bishop_intro} into their framework.

 Before obtaining the sharp peak interpolation result, we first establish simultaneous Pick and peak interpolation.
 The reason for doing this first is that for the special case of empty Pick component, one obtains important information that is a step towards the sharp peak interpolation result.